Docs

 Target selector

-The target selector sits at the top of the Dashboard.
-Click Browse to open a file dialog filtered to .exe and .dll files.
-Once a file is selected, the application immediately parses the PE headers and populates the Binary Analysis panel with structural data.
-The status bar updates to confirm the target is loaded.
+The source-path selector sits at the top of the Dashboard.
+Click Browse to open a folder dialog and select a source project you own or are authorized to review.
+The status bar updates to confirm the source path is loaded.

 Severity counters